Stochastic Stability of Discrete-time Phase-coupled Oscillators over Uncertain and Random Networks: Simulation results

 In order to examine the effects of multiplicative uncertainties with negative mean values, we keep the settings of the first experiment but replace the mean values of the multiplicative randomness with negative values.
 The time evolution of relative phases where all multiplicative mean values are set to negative ones are shown in Figure~\ref{fig:un2}.
-The results confirm the analyses of Theorem~\ref{th1}.
+The results confirm the stochastic phase-cohesiveness w.r.t the anti-phase set.

 To verify Propositions \ref{co:clus} and \ref{co:sh}, we consider a line graph obtained by removing the edge $(3,4)$ of the graph shown in Figure~\ref{fig:net}.
 We examine the results of Proposition~\ref{co:clus} by setting the size of all mean values of the multiplicative uncertainties equal to one.
 We set ${\tilde\alpha}_{1,2}^{(m,v)}=(-1,0.5);{\tilde\alpha}_{2,3}^{(m,v)}=(-1,0.5)$ and keep the rest of the mean values positive.
 We also set ${\boldsymbol E}[{\tilde\omega}_{i}]=0, \forall i$.
 The coupling coefficient $\kappa>0$ is set to $\kappa=2$.
 As shown in Figure~\ref{fig:un22}, the relative phases form two clusters.